|Birth: ||Jan. 29, 1895|

 During World War 2 she served as the President of the Long Beach Women's Committee for the Philharmonic Orchestra.
 She organized many fund raisers and galas bringing the Los Angeles Philharmonic Orchestra to Long Beach and bringing Long Beach society to the Los Angeles Philharmonic Hall and Hollywood Bowl venues.
 One of her passions were the "Children's Concerts" which she helped organize.
 In 1941, she is quoted as saying "The Children's Concerts are the chief interest of this group of women".

-Quietly her husband Raleigh died in 1954.
+Quietly her husband Raleigh died in 1954 and Vesta moved into an apartment at 828 Termino Avenue.
 In 1957, Vesta bought a business called "Universal News" in downtown Long Beach, which sold out-of-town newspapers.
 The address was at the Ocean Center Building, but she moved it across the street to the Jergens Trust (State Theater) building at 34 South Pine.
 She developed an affection for a man named Isaac Newton Colebank (1895-1970) and he worked with her in the shop without pay, because he enjoyed being with her so much.
 They were never to marry or live together, but Vesta and "Colby" (as he was affectionately called) became inseparable and enjoyed "visiting" with their many loyal customers who bought out-of-town newspapers at her shop.
 Colby would open the store at 10:00 a.m. and Vesta would bring a lunch she prepared around noon they both shared.
 The shop closed at 5 p.m.then they would dine at a restaurant downtown, mainly the old "Mannings Cafeteria" on Pine Ave., the "Bit of Sweden", or the "Crown Cafeteria" at 101 Alamitos Ave.
 On special nights they might be seen at the Breakers Hotel on the waterfront.

 She rarely had anything negative to say about anyone, had a great sense of humor and a fantastic laugh.
 She had many friends downtown and every shop owner knew her and remembered her warm smile, champagne hued blonde hair and the scent of her Coty Emeraude perfume.
 She was sent countless cards every Christmas and took pride in responding to each one, writing beautifully penned letters of thanks.
 She loved the colors of soft pink, lavender and dusty rose.